SiddharthJoy/DarkFire/README.md

 # **Dark Fire**

-**What it does:** Basically it's a fire alarming app.This app recieves temparature data(in centigrade) from remote sensors.
+**What it does:** Basically it's a fire alarming app.This app receives temperature data(in centigrade) from remote sensors.
-              Sensor data are sent to the app through internet by an IoT device.The data keep updating itself within ~10 seconds.A fixed temparature is set into the app.When the collected temperature crosses this limit,the alarm starts ringing.An option is given for the users that they can call fire-station directly from this app.
+              Sensor data are sent to the app through internet by an IoT device.The data keep updating itself within ~10 seconds.A fixed temperature is set into the app.
+When the collected temperature crosses this limit,the alarm starts ringing.An option is given to the users that, they can call fire-station directly from this app.

 **Features:**